yournamehere/factorio-tas-playback/README.md

 To start playing the run :
 * In factorio menu, navigate to _Play_ -> _Scenarios_
 * A scenario will appear as `tas_playback/YourNewRunName` (YourNewRunName being the name you used when you created the run's scenario, of course).
 Launch it.
-* If your run's configuration file contains `autorun = true`, the run will automatically start when loading the scenario.
+* If your run's configuration file contains `config.autorun = true`, the run will automatically start when loading the scenario.
-* If your run's configuration file contains `autorun = false`, you can use the chat command `/init_run` to start it at any moment.
+* If your run's configuration file contains `config.autorun = false`, you can use the chat command `/init_run` to start it at any moment.
  Your player will be repositionned at the right location and your inventory reset.
  Any modification that happened to the world since the game was started will, however, be kept.
 * You can at any point save the run.